Q. Do I need to have transcripts sent for every college-level class I have taken?

 Q. How do I submit my statement of purpose?

-- A: You will be asked to upload your statement in the online application.
-You may upload only one file (not to exceed two pages in length, single spaced).
+- A: You may upload only one file (not to exceed two pages in length, single spaced).
 Make sure to set your computer to a Western European or other English-language setting.
 We cannot guarantee the ability to access your statement if is submitted in other fonts.